 Once you have watched/read/listened to those 4 introductory presentations to the problem of, and solution to, the ‘deaf effect’, we then recommend you begin watching, and continue to watch, the following interactive presentations until such time that you feel that you are able to effectively read and take in discussion of the human condition—after which you can proceed to read/watch/listen to any of the other presentations on our website.

 Please note that these interactive presentations will be regularly added to and improved upon, so to see the latest collection of interactive presentations, always check this Video/F. Essay 13 on our website.

-We will begin the interactive talks with the following 8-part video of a presentation of the biological explanation of the human condition that I gave to a focus group in Sydney in 2014.
+We will begin the interactive talks with the following video of a presentation of the biological explanation of the human condition that I gave to a focus group in Sydney in 2014.
 (As emphasised, more interactive talks will follow soon.)

 Interactive Presentation 1:

 For podcast, print & download options, see top of this essay

 Make and see comments here